samith95/payment-gateway-api/README.md

 * Sensitive data such as card details should be stored in PCI DSS compliant way.
 Such implementation is our of scope.
 * I assume in both "capture" and "refund" endpoint, currency code will be the same as the authorisation call.
 Currency conversion is out of scope.
 * Currency conversion will not be implemented, in case currencies don't match, an error will be returned back to the client.
+* Client sends only positive values for amount.
+Hence during validation, the amount will be checked so that it will fail if negative.

 ## How to run:
 ### Prerequisites: